lucy-dwr/dwrpubs/README.md

 _Forthcoming._

 ## LLM-Assisted Processing
-- **Affiliation cleanup**: [`data-raw/all_metadata.R`](data-raw/all_metadata.R) optionally calls Gemini models to canonicalize institution names pulled from Crossref and OpenAlex, falling back to cached lookups when API credentials are unavailable.
+- **Affiliation cleanup**: [`data-raw/all_metadata.R`](data-raw/all_metadata.R) optionally calls LLMs to canonicalize institution names pulled from Crossref and OpenAlex, falling back to cached lookups when API credentials are unavailable or the user does not wish to generate a new lookup object.
-- **Discipline tagging**: [`data-raw/classified_inventory.R`](data-raw/classified_inventory.R) batches article titles and abstracts through Gemini, seeding the prompt with the user-maintained taxonomy (`data/disciplines_taxonomy.rda`) so classifications adhere to that controlled vocabulary—a lightweight RAG pattern.
+- **Discipline tagging**: [`data-raw/classified_inventory.R`](data-raw/classified_inventory.R) batches article titles and abstracts through Gemini, seeding the prompt with the user-maintained taxonomy (`data/disciplines_taxonomy.rda`) so that classifications adhere to that controlled vocabulary—a lightweight RAG pattern.

 ## Roadmap for Future Work
 ### Documentation